Contact Consumer Protection

 consumer@dmirs.wa.gov.au

-Gift cards or vouchers can be the ideal gift but it is essential for the buyer, recipient, and trader to understand the terms and conditions.
+Gift cards or vouchers can be the ideal gift but it is essential for the buyer, recipient and trader to understand the terms and conditions.

 Check the expiry date on your gift card carefully, as those supplied before 1 November 2019 are not required to be honoured past the current expiry date.

-BUT from 1 November 2019, most gift cards:
+Since 1 November 2019, most gift cards:

 Ask a few simple questions when you buy or receive a gift card or voucher to avoid disappointment: